MarzDell/worldofrecipes/README.md

 ### Project Purpose

-The main goal of World Of Recipes is to make perfect place for users to get their own recpies in one place and share the love of cooking.
+The main goal of World Of Recipes is to make perfect place for users to get their own recipes in one place and share the love of cooking.

 ### Design